shamindras/maars/README.md

 The goal of the `maar` package is to implement the *Models As Approximations* series of statistics papers.
-This package was inspired by the fantastic **“STAT 36761: Modern Linear Regression”** course taught by [Prof. Arun Kumar Kuchibhotla](https://arun-kuchibhotla.github.io/) at Carnegie Mellon University (CMU) in Fall 2020.
+This package was inspired by the fantastic series of lectures by [Prof. Arun Kumar Kuchibhotla](https://arun-kuchibhotla.github.io/) and [Prof. Andreas Buja](http://www-stat.wharton.upenn.edu/~buja/), as part of the **“STAT
+36761: Modern Linear Regression”** course at Carnegie Mellon University (CMU) in Fall 2020.

 ## Installation and User Guide